jasonwei20/eda_nlp/README.md

 python code/augment.py --input=<insert input filename>
 ```

 The default output filename will append `eda_` to the input filename, but you can specify your own with `--output`.
 You can also specify the number of generated augmented sentences per original sentence using `--num_aug` (default is 9).
-So for example, if your input file is `sst2_train.txt` and you want to output to `sst2_augmented.txt` with 16 augmented sentences per original sentence, you would do:
+Furthermore, you can specify the alpha parameter, which approximately means the percent of words in the sentence that will be changed (default is 0.1 or 10%).
+So for example, if your input file is `sst2_train.txt` and you want to output to `sst2_augmented.txt` with `16` augmented sentences per original sentence and `alpha=0.05`, you would do:

 ```
-python code/augment.py --input=sst2_train.txt --output=sst2_augmented.txt --num_aug=16
+python code/augment.py --input=sst2_train.txt --output=sst2_augmented.txt --num_aug=16 --alpha=0.05
 ```

+Note that at least one augmentation operation is applied per augmented sentence regardless of alpha.
+So if you do alpha=0.001 and your sentence only has four words, one augmentation operation will still be performed.
 Best of luck!

 # Experiments (Coming soon)